-Victoria is a Tokyo-based journalist and staff writer for the GaijinPot team.
+Victoria is a Tokyo-based journalist and Editor-in-Chief of the GaijinPot Travel.
 Living in Japan since 2014, she's always got travel on the brain.
 And of course this question: Do we shape culture or does culture shape us?

 What happened when the far-right and anti-fascists collided last Sunday.